Pumpkin Snickerdoodle Cookies With Cream Cheese Frosting

 -

-Beat in the egg yolk, vanilla, and maple extract until smooth and fully combined.
+Beat in the pumpkin puree, egg yolk, vanilla extract, and maple extract until fully combined and smooth.

 -